calref/cboe/rsrc/schemas/readme.md

 names are used when showing the Pick Sound dialog in various places.
 The required `id` attribute specifies which sound it applies to.
 * `<event>` - (max unbounded) Gives a name to a major event flag.
 These names are shown (and editable) when showing the Pick Event dialog in various places.
 The required `id` attribute specifies which event.
+* `<item-class>` - (max unbounded) Gives a name to an item special class.
+These names are shown (and editable) when showing the Pick Item Class dialog in various places.
+The required `id` attribute specifies which class.

 Terrain Types
 -------------